pfheatwole/thesis/source/foil_geometry.rst

 ..
 This section highlights the elegance of the "simplified" parametrization.

-These examples demonstrate how the expanded model makes it easy to represent nonlinear foil geometries using simple parametric functions, such as constants, ellipticals, and polynomials.
+These examples demonstrate how the expanded model makes it easy to represent nonlinear foil geometries using simple parametric functions, such as constants, absolute functions, ellipticals, and polynomials.

 [[All examples use a NACA 23015 airfoil for the section profiles.
-For a discussion of the elliptical chord length and arc functions, see :ref:`derivations:Parametric design curves`; for their implementations, see the `glidersim` documentation, such as :py:class:`documentation
+For a discussion of the elliptical functions for the arc and chord distribution, see :ref:`derivations:Parametric design curves`; for their implementations, see the :external+glidersim:doc:`glidersim documentation <reference>`, such as :external+glidersim:py:class:`EllipticalArc
-<glidersim:pfh.glidersim.foil.EllipticalArc>`.
-The source code to generate
+<pfh.glidersim.foil_layout.EllipticalArc>`.
+The source code to generate each
-each example is available at [[FIXME: link to source]], making them useful starting points for working with the model.]]
+example is available at [[FIXME: link to source]], making them useful starting points for working with the model.]]

 [[**FIXME**: need to explain the diagrams.
 The dashed green and red lines in particular.]]